 Contact CBP Prior to Entering the U.S.

-- Have a list of the merchandise you’re planning to import
+- A list of the merchandise you intend to import

-- The country of origin of the merchandise and manufacturer
+- The country of origin for your products

-*Refer to the Harmonized Tariff Schedule (HTS) which has more classification guidelines
+*** Refer to the Harmonized Tariff Schedule (HTS) for more product classification guidelines

 File Importer Security Filing (ISF or 10+2)